 There is no consensus in this regard.
 Some people feel it helps to practice a theme in all keys.
 However, others may question the usefulness of this approach unless a player is planning on transposing the melody in multiple keys.

-We would say that it's useful to get the gest for different intervals and patterns, for this equips the player with enough agility to make the most taxing shifts effortlessly and on-demand.
+It's useful to get the gest for different intervals and patterns, for this equips the player with enough agility to make the most taxing shifts effortlessly and on-demand.

 Those who argue in favour of this method would point out that, in different scenarios, the players would need to adjust to a singer's range, which would place the instrumentalist in the uncomfortable position of needing to practice the fingerings for the new key.